Hotels was one of the first dedicated websites to cover Tenerife

-Horse Trekking, Water Skiing, Jet Bike Hire & a Parasailing Tour can also be pre-booked by clicking here.
+Horse Trekking, Water Skiing, Jet Bike Hire & a Parasailing Tour can also be provided but are best purchased when in resort.

 There are four levels of inclusions that cover the food and drink element of the accommodation package.
 These are Light - Standard/Bronze - Classic/Silver and Gold/Premier.
 The standard programme will include three meals a day, national spirits, beer, wine, and other non-alcoholic beverages.
 The Standard meal plan will also include snacks that are offered at various times during the day; specific times for both snacks and beverages can be checked in the hotels details and description section.
 More on what's included can be seen on our all inclusive explained page.

 Accommodation details, prices and pictures are shown as a guide only and any information is subject to change.
 Full up-to-date photo's, description, rates and further information can be found by using the search facility above.
 Results are from our groups main go-there search facility and will return the lowest price found for the accommodation you have selected.
 Please read the full description given in the search result as details do vary.
 All bookings (whether on or off line) are subject to our group booking conditions which can be read here.